 Our Jesuit Community

-Bellarmine is very fortunate to have a community of Jesuits who live on campus in Wade Hall.
-These men are involved in teaching, administration, Campus Ministry, and support services.
-Their presence on campus means that Bellarmine is able to offer Mass three times a week before school.
-Other Sacraments are offered over the course of the school year, which include Reconciliation services via Religious Studies classes and Confirmation classes for seniors desiring to take this important step in their faith life.
+Bellarmine is very fortunate to have a community of Jesuits who live on campus.
+These men are involved in the daily life of the school in mays ways - from the classroom to sports sidelines.
+Bellarmine offers Mass several times a year for the entire school community as well as weekly in Leontyne Chapel.
+Other Sacraments are offered over the course of the school year, including Reconciliation services via Religious Studies classes and Confirmation classes for seniors.

-While the presence of these men on campus is significant and meaningful for the school community, Bellarmine also recognizes that with the decreasing number of men entering the priesthood, the school can no longer rely exclusively on the Jesuit community to fulfill the school’s spiritual needs.
-The good news is that many Bellarmine faculty and staff members are deeply rooted in Ignatian Spirituality, as evidenced by their own study and personal experience.
-For the past several years, all Bellarmine employees have been growing in a deeper understanding of Ignatian Spirituality, and strive to translate the vision of Ignatius of Loyola into a real and meaningful experience for students inside and outside of the classroom, in every activity in which students are engaged.
+While the presence of Jesuits on campus is significant and meaningful, many Bellarmine faculty and staff members are also deeply rooted in Ignatian Spirituality, as evidenced by their own study and personal experience.
+For the past several years, all Bellarmine employees have been growing in a deeper understanding of Ignatian Spirituality, and strive to translate the vision of Ignatius of Loyola into a real and meaningful experience for students inside and outside of the classroom.

 Jesuit Pedagogy